 All businesses have a social responsibility to give back to the community around them in one way or the other.
 By conducting drug testing, companies are able to play their part in building and contributing to the environment around them by ensuring that drug users and potential drug users in their employ lead upright lifestyles.

 This has been shown to contribute to a decline in crime rates in communities because the members of these communities are the same ones who seek employment from these companies.
-By offering meaningful employment, these companies also keep individuals who would have turned to
+By offering meaningful employment, these companies also keep individuals who would have turned to using drugs away from the streets where they can get access to illegal drugs.

 Benefits of Drug Testing Programs at the Workplace